Sbug98/pokemon-char-encoding-translator/README.md

 I was stunned to not have found something like this, so I coded a pokemon word decoder in python

-The concept is simple, every character map is a csv file divided by \t chars For now I've only implemented FireRed International map but adding more should be pretty straight forward.
+The concept is simple, every character map is a csv file divided by \t chars.

+For now I've only implemented FireRed International map but adding more should be pretty straight forward.

 This project was developed in about 2-3hours so it probably has a lot of room for improvements, please feel free to submit pull-requests